Dominos for masquerade costume in the 18th century

 Two-piece shot silk taffeta domino with coat and cape, c.
 1800

-Depictions of men and women wearing dominos
+Depictions of men and women with dominos

 A man in a white domino seen from behind by Luca Carlevarijs, c.
 1700-1710